AztecProtocol/dev-rel/hackathons/README.md

 #### Deploying an example contract

-Find more information about the sandbox and how to deploy a token contract to Aztec [here](https://aztec-docs-dev.netlify.app/dev_docs/getting_started/cli#i-have-the-sandbox-running-now-what).
+Find more information about the sandbox and how to deploy a counter contract to Aztec [here](https://docs.aztec.network/developers/getting_started/aztecnr-getting-started).

 #### Writing private programs with aztec.nr

 Noir is a ZKDSL for writing zk circuits and verifying them on-chain.
-[Aztec.nr](http://Aztec.nr) is a smart contract framework -- written in Noir -- that has types and methods for rich smart contract semantics.
+[Aztec.nr](http://aztec.nr) is a smart contract framework -- written in Noir -- that has types and methods for rich smart contract semantics.

 ## Submission tips